 - The Bullet Projected Grenade is basically a slimmer World War II-era German Panzerfaust.

-- The first Special Weapon is basically an UZI with a more futuristic look.
+- The MP-197 is basically an UZI with a more futuristic look.

-- The third Special Weapon (the one who looks like a sniper rifle) looks like a mix between a Dragunov rifle with a Mosin-Nagant rifle.
+- The MG-202 (the one who looks like a sniper rifle) looks like a mix between a Dragunov rifle with a Mosin-Nagant rifle.

 - All There in the Manual: Contains a lot of information on the setting that isn't featured in the comics.
 The Platinum Catalyst re-release also includes a module who explains the aftermath of the ILR attack on Dornthant, when about one million people died after that attack.